 Course Withdrawal Guidelines

-Students are permitted to withdraw from a course during the Fall and Winter semesters until the end of the eighth week of the semester.
-During Short Term, students are permitted to withdraw from a course until the end of the first week of classes.
+Students are permitted to withdraw from a course during the Fall and Winter semester modules until four weeks into each module.
+During Short Term, students are permitted to withdraw from a course until the second day of classes.
 Students withdrawing from a course in this manner will have no notation on their transcript.
-Students are not permitted to withdraw from a course (without approval) if doing so will reduce their course load to less than a full-time status (considered three or more credits during the Fall and Winter semesters and one credit during Short Term).
+Students are not permitted to withdraw from a course (without approval) if doing so will reduce their course load to less than a full-time status (considered three or more credits total during the Fall and Winter semesters with no less than one credit per module and one credit during Short Term).

 Students are expected to be aware of deadlines for course withdrawals and to make decisions by the appropriate deadlines regarding their course enrollments.
 In turn, faculty are responsible for providing feedback to students on an ongoing basis regarding their course grades and progress.